Ultrathin films of black phosphorus as suitable platforms for unambiguous observation of the orbital Hall effect: Results and Discussion

+It is instructive to inquire into the regions of the 2D Brillouin zone (BZ) that contribute most to $\sigma^{L_z}_{xy}$ and $\sigma^{L_z}_{yx}$.
+For this purpose we have calculated the orbital-Berry curvatures summed over the occupied bands of phosphorene, computed as functions of the wave-vector $\bf{k}$ along some high-symmetry directions of the 2D BZ.
+The results are depicted in Fig. \ref{fig:figOBC}, and they clearly show that the highest contributions to both $\sigma^{L_z}_{xy}$ and $\sigma^{L_z}_{yx}$ come from the region around the Y-symmetry point.
+Correlating the orbital Berry curvature with the band structure and the onset of the orbital Hall conductivity at energies below the gap, one can notice that the main contribution to the orbital Hall plateau originates from the transition from lower bands to the higher valence band in the region around the Y-symmetry point, at energies well below the top of the valence band, which is located in $\Gamma$.

 The change of sign in the phosphorene OH-conductivity may be experimentally verified by observing the induced orbital magnetic moment accumulations on the boundaries of phosphorene samples, similar to SHE experiments \cite{SHE-Devices-Jungwirth2012, Go-Experiment-https://doi.org/10.48550/arxiv.2109.14847, marui2023spin,kumar2023ultrafast,lyalin2023magnetooptical}.
 The small spin-orbit coupling and the topological triviality of phosphorene, with respect to $\mathbb{Z}_2$, make the SHE orders of magnitude smaller than the OHE [see Fig. \ref{fig:fig1} (e)].
 In addition, the electronic spectrum of phosphorene has no multivalley structure in the 2D Brillouin zone and hence does not host VHE.
 Thus, phosphorene offers an ideal platform for unambiguous observation of the OHE.
+We note that the OH conductivity of phosphorene is of the same order of magnitude as those predicted for monolayers of transition metal dichalcogenides \cite{Canonico-PhysRevB.101.161409, Costa2023}.
 It is noteworthy that the OHE increases with the number of layers \cite{Cysne-PhysRevLett.126.056601, Cysne-PhysRevB.105.195421, Cysne-PhysRevB.107.115402} and so, thin films of black phosphorus may be employed to enhance the OH signal in such experiments.
 However, one must keep in mind that the band gap decreases monotonically with the increase in the number of layers, saturating at approximately 0.3 eV for sufficiently large film thicknesses \cite{ElectricField-Fazzio-Zunger-doi:10.1021/nl5043769}.

 In general, the transport properties of 2D materials are influenced by the substrate, which may cause strain and/or alter the features of the sample's surface in contact with it.
 In some cases it is necessary to encapsulate the film to prevent its deterioration from oxidation and also be able to control its density of carriers with gate voltages.
 Therefore, it is worth investigating how strain and the presence of an auxiliary perpendicular electric field would affect the orbital transport properties of phosphorene.